bhauman/lein-figwheel/README.md

 After the Clojure REPL has launched you will now have the ability to call `(start)`, `(repl)` and `(stop)` as you need.

-This is a much more powerful way to work, as you now have generality of the Clojure programming language available.
+This is a much more powerful way to work, as you now have interactivity and the generality of the Clojure programming language available.

 Need to start a server?
 Go for it.<br/>Need to watch and compile SASS files?
 No problem.

-I highly reccomend Stuart Sierra's [component](https://github.com/stuartsierra/component) library to compose all your the services you will need for development.
+I highly reccomend Stuart Sierra's [component](https://github.com/stuartsierra/component) library to compose all the services you will need in your development process.

 Below you can see an example of using component to start and stop figwheel and composing it with a Ring server to serve your application.